 www.vegas.momofuku.com

-Momofuku is among the premier restaurants to anchor the Cosmopolitan that also includes é by José Andrés.
-Located on the second floor, Momofuku specializes in Korean and Japanese delicacies, as well as extravagant American dishes.
+Momofuku is among the premier restaurants that anchor the Cosmopolitan, including é by José Andrés.
+Located on the second floor, Momofuku specializes in Korean and Japanese delicacies and extravagant American dishes.
 Among the signature dishes you can try are mushroom ramen ($27) and pork belly buns ($17 for two).
-For larger parties, you can further order the 5 spice roasted duck ($268) or candied lobster walnut shrimp ($328).
-In addition, chef David Chang offers a raw seafood bar, market fresh vegetables and for lunch a $48 Chef’s Seasonal Menu.
-Korean-American chef David Chang is a six time James Beard Award winner and his Momofuku Ko in New York is a Michelin two-star restaurant.
-In fact, Momofuku Ko has had two Michelin stars for the past 14 years.
+For larger parties, you can order 5-spice roasted ducks ($268) or candied lobster walnut shrimp ($328).
+In addition, Chef David Chang offers a raw seafood bar, market fresh vegetables, and a $48 Chef’Chef’sonal Menu for lunch.
+Korean-American chef David Chang is a six-time James Beard Award winner, and his Momofuku Ko in New York is a Michelin two-star restaurant.
+Momofuku Ko has had two Michelin stars for the past 14 years.

 Morimoto Las Vegas